susanemcg/DigitalSecurityForJournalists/the_technology/understanding_the_internet.md

 see where it’s coming from and when, as well as where it’s going.
 But only your device and the website you’re communicating with can open the envelope to see what’s inside.
-By contrast, if you connect to a website via `http`, it’s more like sending your information via hundreds of postcards;
-not only can every node that handles it see where it is coming from and where it is going, the contents of your messages are there for anyone to read as well.
+By contrast, if you connect to a website via *http*, it’s more like sending your information via hundreds of postcards; not only can every node that handles it see where it is coming from and where it is going, the contents of your messages are there for anyone to read as well.

-![An connection leaves all the contents of your packets visible to anyone on the network.](graphics/websecurity003a.jpg)

-An connection leaves all the contents of your packets visible to anyone on the network.
+![An *http* connection leaves all the contents of your packets visible to anyone on the network.](graphics/websecurity003a.jpg) An *http* connection leaves all the contents of your packets visible to anyone on the network.

-![An connection, meanwhile, protects the contents.
-Only the metadata remains visible.](graphics/websecurity003b.jpg)

-An connection, meanwhile, protects the contents.
+![An *https* connection, meanwhile, protects the contents.
+Only the metadata remains visible.](graphics/websecurity003b.jpg) An *https* connection, meanwhile, protects the contents.
 Only the metadata remains visible.

-This is why using `https` connections is so important, especially when you are sending sensitive information like usernames and passwords.
+This is why using *https* connections is so important, especially when you are sending sensitive information like usernames and passwords.
 The same goes for any website where you might enter financial, medical or personally identifying information.
 In spite of this, many websites that ask for and deal with sensitive information don’t always require or provide https connections.
-Until very recently, for example, Yahoo did not require an `https` connection to log in to its mail service.<sup>[37](footnotes/README.html#fn37)</sup>
-Ideally, one would use https connections as much as possible.
+Until very recently, for example, Yahoo did not require an *https* connection to log in to its mail service.<sup>[37](footnotes/README.html)</sup> Ideally, one would use https connections as much as possible.
 Fortunately, however, the Electronic Frontier Foundation recently launched a project aptly named [HTTPSEverywhere](https://www.eff.org/https-everywhere), a free browser plugin that always attempts to make a secure connection, and then only revert to an insecure one if the former is unavailable.
 Installing this